rackerlabs/rackspace-how-to/content/cloud-backup/install-or-update-the-cloud-backup-agent-on-linux.md

     Servers **Details** page in the Cloud Control Panel.
 However, items do appear as they should on the **Backups** tab in the Cloud Control Panel.

-4. Start the agent.
+5. Start the agent.

         sudo service driveclient start

-### Install the agent on Arch, Gentoo, and SUSE systems
+### Install the agent on Arch, Gentoo &reg;, and SUSE &reg; systems

 For Arch, Gentoo, and SUSE Linux systems, you must first download the tarball.
 This tarball has the most up-to-date instructions, so, if the following